Twilight at Taronga 2020 Summer Concert Series

 - Finish each evening

-From Friday 1 February to Saturday 9 March, concerts will be held at Taronga Zoo for the Twilight at Taronga 2019 Summer Concert Series.
+From Friday 31 January to Saturday 7 March on Thursday, Friday, Saturday and Sunday nights concerts will be held at Taronga Zoo for the Twilight at Taronga 2020 Summer Concert Series.

 Visit Taronga Zoo Twilight Series for the full line up and concert times.
 Public transport is the best way to get to Taronga Zoo as parking is limited and will fill quickly, particularly on weekends.

 You can use an Opal card for all modes of public transport in Sydney and surrounding regions, including metro, trains, buses, ferries and light rail.
 Receive Opal benefits including daily and weekly fare caps and a Travel Cap of $2.80 on Sundays.

 If you have a contactless-enabled American Express, Mastercard or Visa debit or credit card, or a linked device, you can use it to pay for your travel by tapping on and tapping off at Opal card readers.
 Available on all public transport services including metro, trains, buses ferries and light rail, contactless payments are another way to pay on the Opal network.
 Adult Opal fare pricing applies and you will receive Opal benefits, including daily and weekly fare caps.

 The best stations for connections to Taronga Zoo include Circular Quay, North Sydney and Wynyard:

 - From Circular Quay, catch a ferry to Taronga Zoo wharf.

 - From North Sydney, change for a bus to Spit Junction in Mosman to catch connecting 247 change for another bus direct to the Zoo entrance.

 - From Wynyard, change for a route 247 or M30 (Route 430 as of 9 Feb) bus direct to the Zoo or a frequent B-Line or Military Road bus service from Carrington St to Spit Junction to connect with buses to the Zoo entrance.